CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 - `/etc/systemd/system/node_exporter.service.d/crunchy-node-exporter-service-el7.conf`
 - `/etc/sysconfig/node_exporter`
 - `/etc/sysconfig/postgres_exporter_pg##`
+- `/etc/sysconfig/postgres_exporter_pg##_per_db`

-Note that `/etc/sysconfig/postgres_exporter_pg##` is the default sysconfig file for monitoring the database running on the default port 5432 and connects to the "postgres" database.
-If you've installed the pgmonitor setup to a different database, modify this file accordingly or make a new one.
-If you make a new one, ensure the service name you enable references this file (see the Enable Services section below ).
+Note that `/etc/sysconfig/postgres_exporter_pg##` & `postgres_exporter_pg##_per_db` are the default sysconfig files for monitoring the database running on the local socket at /var/run/postgresql and connect to the "postgres" database.
+If you've installed the pgmonitor setup to a different database, modify these files accordingly or make new ones.
+If you make new ones, ensure the service name you enable references this file (see the Enable Services section below ).

 #### Database Configuration